Frequently Asked Questions

 Q. Can you tell me what will be on the Market Table menu in advance?
 I'm trying to decide if I want to register for a class.

 A. At Plum we do not make promises before a class about the preparation of any dish because the market changes from day to day: ingredients can be available one day and disappear the next.
-Because planning in advance is impossible under these conditions, we walk the market together, see what looks good, looks interesting, what's the freshest.
+Because planning in advance is impossible under these conditions, we walk the market together, see what looks interesting, what's the freshest from our local purveyors.
 Then we decide as a group.
 It might be good to know that most of our French pastry classes are pre-set, so you know exactly what you're getting into from the outset.
 If you are uneasy about the unknown, why not consider a pastry workshop?

 Q. I have trouble walking and standing.
-Can I handle a full day Market Class?
+Can I handle a full day Market Class or 5-Day workshop?

 Q. Can you suggest good restaurants during our visit to Lyon?